vb690/advent_of_code/README.md

 * Day 7 (second star is missing)
 * Day 8 (second star is missing)
+* Day 10 (second star is missing)

 :skull:**Failed**:skull:
 A day is considered failed when neither of the puzzles have been solved within the day or have been solved importing built-in or third party modules.
 Borderine days can become failed days.

+* Day 11 - cause of failure: out of time.